Skip to content

 Q: My free-zone LLC holds Indian equity for me personally.
 Does that count as qualifying income?

 A: Holding shares is a qualifying activity.
 Dividends and capital gains from the holding are exempt under the QFZP regime if structured correctly.
-Get the substance-over-form right; the FTA looks at actual activity, beyond merely the entity name.
+Get the substance-over-form right; the looks at actual activity, beyond merely the entity name.

 Q: I'm a freelance designer with no LLC, just my Emirates ID.
 Does the 9% apply?